wbeatty/correlationvscausation/README.md

-Website that finds two random datasets that share similar graphs and plotting them for the user
+Website that finds two random datasets that share similar graphs and plots them for the user